monsoonmaelstrom/book2/book2.md

 I step to the side of the hallway as Iverson brushes past me, dismissing me.
 Liam meets my eyes before glancing to his room as he turns to follow Iverson.
 The intent is clear—he’ll meet me there when he’s able to.
 His hand brushes across mine as he retreats back the direction we came from, following Iverson.

-I seriously debate following them, but it occurs to me that Iverson might want to see if I do.
+I seriously debate following them, but it occurs to me Iverson might want to see if I do.
 So I don’t.
 Instead I continue to Liam’s room to set my stuff down, and then go to take a shower.

-When I’m done, and lying alone on Liam’s bed with still damp hair, I begin to examine what my mother and Davy did.
+When I’m done, and lying alone on Liam’s bed with damp hair, I begin to examine what my mother and Davy did.
 She and Davy were both right.
 It is like needlepoint.
 It’s delicate and precise, and exactly the sort of thing I hate doing.
 Exactly the sort of thing I always try to brute force my way through.
 I can’t help but sigh.
 I guess I need to suck it up and start practicing.

-I note spots where it’s woven through and around my energy meridians and I think that the loops around them are what she did to make it so that if Liam dies, I die.
-I think the strands that run through them mean that if I die, Liam also does.
+I note spots where it’s woven through and around my energy meridians and I think the loops around them are what she did to make it so that if Liam dies, I die.
+I think the strands which run through them mean that if I die, Liam also does.

 It’s basically the same principle as the snares Giorgi showed me.
 Pull on them from one direction and strangle Liam.
 Pull on them from the other and strangle me.
 It’s clever and it’s elegant.
 I hate it.

 So now every time I do something dangerous, it’s not solely my own life I’m playing with.
 Great.
-I let my magic move across the strands that bind us together, and it feels like it creates a harmonic vibration not entirely dissimilar to what Iverson did.
+I let my magic move across the strands which bind us together, and it feels like it creates a harmonic vibration not entirely dissimilar to what Iverson did.

 I lie there staring at the ceiling for a while, evaluating my options when suddenly I feel the ghost of a thrumming echo throughout my body and jolt upright.